 Watch the video for a short introduction to this module, including a description of the approach by Doug Clements.

 Step 2: Assess

 - Avoid using the age equivalents noted on the trajectories when interpreting and reporting progress.
-Because learners progress at different rates, and because this approach is meant to establish current development levels, age equivalents are not needed and can cause confusion, frustration, or embarrassment.
+Because learners progress at different rates, age equivalents are not needed and can cause confusion, frustration, or embarrassment.

 - Be flexible when establishing a basal and a ceiling.
 As much as possible, start at the beginning of the trajectory and ask questions even after the student may begin answering consecutive items incorrectly.
 Often, students are able to demonstrate understanding of items all over the trajectory, which would go unnoticed with a more traditional ceiling.

 - Ask enough questions to get the two key pieces of information.
 Overwhelmingly, when educators use this trajectory they learn two important things:

 - Learners understand more math than the educators thought they did.

 - Learners do not know math that the educators assumed the students knew, which helps explain difficulties with instruction and learning.

 Step 3: Plan for Instruction

 After you have assessed your learner, visit Doug Clements and Julie Sarama’s website LearningTrajectories.org to plan for instruction.
 There is no cost to use the resources, but you will need to set up an account to access them.